Flexibility remains essential for public sector workforces

 Managers are realizing they need to move forward quickly to keep pace with the changes in other industries and the expectations of their constituents.
 Municipalities that want to maintain flexibility in their offering will need strong support from their partners for digital frameworks and other future-focused technology services.

 “A lot of our clients are reassessing the way they do business,” says Lee.
 “How do they make payments differently?
 How do they accept payments differently?
 At U.S. Bank, we can write checks, handle ACH processing, handle credit card processing and more.
 Services like that can take a lot of the burden off an organization, and it’s important for them to know they don’t have to figure all these things out on their own.”

 It often requires a certain amount of outside pressure – like a global pandemic, for example – to encourage municipalities to make necessary updates.
 The challenges of the past year compelled many organizations to take a hard look at their technology systems.

-“Sometimes it takes a little bit of persistence to move municipalities forward,” says Bob Jones, senior vice president and municipal segment leader for U.S. Bank Global Corporate Trust, “and I think the pandemic pushed them toward some tech options they may have been hesitant to use – but have now found very helpful, especially when they can’t get into the office.”
+“Sometimes it takes a little bit of persistence to move municipalities forward,” says Kevin Weeks, sales head for U.S. Bank Global Corporate Trust & Custody, “and I think the pandemic pushed them toward some tech options they may have been hesitant to use – but that they since found very helpful, especially when they couldn’t get into the office.”

-The past year was indeed a challenging one, but it reminded us all of the importance of remaining flexible and embracing change.
+The past several years have challenged all of us, but they remind us how important it is to stay flexible and embrace change.
 By carrying these lessons forward and finding partners to lean on that share your priorities, we can build stronger relationships and better solutions for the future.

 Municipal bond offerings are an important element to the growth and future of communities.
 Our knowledgeable team can provide guidance to help you successfully execute transactions and expertise to help you achieve your long-term goals.
-For more information about our corporate and municipal services, contact us, visit our website and explore these additional resources.
+For more information about our corporate and municipal services, contact us or visit our website.